jruby/jruby-lint/README.md

 - Detect ERB files and pre-process them to Ruby source with Erubis
 - Detect Bundler gems that have a `platforms` qualifier and ignore "platforms :ruby"
+- Change to use jruby-parser
 - 1.8/1.9 parser support/configuration without having to run JRuby
   itself in the right mode
+- Allow use of a comment marker to suppress individual checks

 ### Further Down the Road